-Search algorithms are ever-evolving, and in 2018 they are as smart as ever.
+Search algorithms are ever-evolving, and in 2020 they're as smart as ever.
 Search engines are now capable of recognizing connections across search queries.

 This has big implications for marketers.
 Gone are the days when the searcher typed in simple keywords.
 Searches today are complex, putting the heavy lifting back on Google and other search engines to connect the dots.

 For example, if you type "movie about doctor clown" into Google the first result will be the movie Patch Adams, despite the fact that there is no overlap in the search terminology.

 The takeaway: search engines are incredibly intuitive.
 Google recognizes exactly what the searcher wants without the searcher explicitly stating their question.

 To do this, they first identified what topics to prioritize.
 Then, they aligned our existing blog posts into the aforementioned clusters and generated tons of new content under those clusters.

 Finally, they built internal and external links at every available opportunity, creating connection points between content that share the same topic cluster.

 In doing so, we signal to search engines exactly how the pieces fit together.
 While it can be time-consuming to reorganize your content, the payoff is huge.